bradparker/bradparker.com/content/posts/2019-04-20-getting-close-to-the-conceptual-metal.md

 When Sussman chalked up that pair made of nothing but "hot air" he attributed the encoding to [Alonzo Church](https://en.wikipedia.org/wiki/Alonzo_Church).
 After learning that many other types can be made from pair-like things and either-like things I wondered if there existed a Church encoding for _Either_.
 After all, with _Either_ and _Pair_ it sure seemed like I'd be able to construct anything else I needed.
 I found Church encodings for lots of other interesting things, like [_Bool_](https://en.wikipedia.org/wiki/Church_encoding#Church_Booleans) and [_Nat_](https://en.wikipedia.org/wiki/Church_encoding#Church_numerals), but not _Either_.

-Eventually I'd happen across [Scott-encoding](https://oxij.org/paper/ExceptionallyMonadic/ExceptionallyMonadic.xetex.pdf#24), named for [Dana Scott](https://en.wikipedia.org/wiki/Dana_Scott) to whom it is attributed.
+Eventually I'd happen across [Scott encoding](https://oxij.org/paper/ExceptionallyMonadic/ExceptionallyMonadic.xetex.pdf#24), named for [Dana Scott](https://en.wikipedia.org/wiki/Dana_Scott) to whom it is attributed.
 It's very interesting, and the topic of this post.

 ## Making everything out of nothing

 This post uses Haskell, so we're going to build a parser.
 However the twist here is that before we can build _our_ parser, we must first build the universe.

-We're going to use Scott-encoding to build _every_ type we'll need to end up with a working [monadic parser](http://www.cs.nott.ac.uk/~pszgmh/pearl.pdf).
+We're going to use Scott encoding to build _every_ type we'll need to end up with a working [monadic parser](http://www.cs.nott.ac.uk/~pszgmh/pearl.pdf).
 The type we're working towards should look like this:

 ```haskell
 newtype Parser a = Parser